Omni Calculator logo

 • Longitudinal (length).

 2. Evaluate the shape of the bladder.
 Our calculator will automatically multiply your result by the coefficient that corresponds to your chosen shape.
-You can also choose your own coefficient value by clicking the advanced mode button.
+You can also choose your own coefficient value by selecting Custom coefficient within the Bladder shape list.

 • Ellipsoid — coefficient 0.81;